lavinianataniela05/lavinianataniela05/README.md

 Working in an **Agile/Scrum** environment and contributing to enterprise web application development.

-**What I do:**
+**Responsibilities**

-* Build and maintain frontend features using React-based technologies.
+* Develop and maintain frontend features using React-based technologies.
 * Translate UI/UX designs and business requirements into functional interfaces.
 * Integrate frontend applications with backend APIs.
-* Develop reusable and maintainable UI components.
+* Build reusable and maintainable UI components.
 * Work with **micro-frontend architecture**.
+* Develop and improve data-driven dashboards and interfaces.
 * Perform debugging, bug fixing, and code refactoring.
 * Create and execute QA test cases.
 * Prepare testing evidence and validate application behavior.